 He subsequently served as Associate Rabbi at Burlington, Vermont's Conservative congregation, Ohavi Zedek Synagogue.
 During his five years there, Rabbi David served as that congregation’s Hebrew School principal, cantor and principal Torah reader, along with various rabbinic roles.

-Rabbi David is a member of the Reconstructionist Rabbinical Association and the Minnesota Rabbinical Association.
+Rabbi David is a member of the Reconstructionist Rabbinical Association (in which he is also a member of its Board of Directors) and the Minnesota Rabbinical Association.

 Rabbi David can be reached through Temple Israel's main phone number (218) 724-8857 or via e-mail at email@example.com